ubisoft/ubisoft-laforge-french-homograph-dataset/README.md

 ## Dataset

-The file `homograph_disambiguation_dataset.csv` labels the phonetic pronunciation for 35 homographs given their POS tag in a sentence.
+The file `homograph_disambiguation_dataset.csv` labels the pronunciation for 35 homographs given their POS tag in a sentence.
 A total of **4,091 examples** were manually annotated by a French native speaker.
 Sentences were extracted from French data used to train [FlauBERT](https://github.com/getalp/Flaubert#31-data), a state-of-the-art BERT for French.

 | column name | type | description | example |
 |:------------|:-----|:------------|:--------|